Brochevarevarura: Production

 The film was officially launched in August 2018, with Sree Vishnu playing the lead role, marking his second collaboration with director Vivek Athreya after Mental Madhilo (2017).
 Principal photography commenced very soon after the launch.
-Later, Nivetha Thomas confirmed their presence in the project, along with Nivetha Pethuraj, who worked with Vishnu in the director's previous film.
+Later, Nivetha Thomas confirmed her presence in the project, along with Nivetha Pethuraj, who worked with Vishnu in the director's previous film.
 The production unit completed the first schedule at Guntur in November 2018, and moved to Tenali for the second schedule.
 The film wrapped up shooting in early March 2019.

 Soundtrack

 The soundtrack album featured seven songs composed by Vivek Sagar with lyrics by Ramajogayya Sastry, Hasith Goli, Bharadwaj and Krishna Kanth.
 The film's first single "Vagalaadi" was released on 30 April 2019.
 The second single track "Doragiri" was released later on 5 May 2019.
 The third single track "Putukku Zara Zara" which released on 15 May 2019, features traditional lyrics from "Pannendu Metla Kinnera" written by Shri Dasari Ranga in Kalaa Telanganam.
 The fourth song "Talapu Talupu" was released on 20 May 2019.
 The full soundtrack album was released by Aditya Music on 24 May 2019.

 The album received positive reviews, with critics noting the mix of folksy-street tunes with the classical-contemporary notes.
 Neetishta Nyayapati of The Times of India, stated that "The album of Brochevarevarura has something for everyone for sure.
 The OST doesn’t just serve the purpose of delivering hummable songs; it also gives an insight into the kind of film it’s going to be.
 Apart from the vocalists, Vivek Sagar’s guitar sets the tone for most of the numbers and effectively so.
 While Vagalaadi is a crowd favourite and will remain so, give the rest of the numbers a chance this weekend if you’re in the mood for some good music."